cds-snc/exploration-documentation/ExplorationSprintGuide.md

 ### Get feedback from partner

 The Sprint Organizer should run a feedback session with the partner, either in a group setting or multiple 1:1s, depending what they’re comfortable with.
-You should use the [feedback template](https://docs.google.com/document/d/18H3NIq2HchzcAW4FkwJTYZipfmBlwAbuGcCvGp-wYs0/edit) and add any additional questions that you feel are necessary.
+You should use the [feedback template (internal link only)](https://docs.google.com/document/d/18H3NIq2HchzcAW4FkwJTYZipfmBlwAbuGcCvGp-wYs0/edit) and add any additional questions that you feel are necessary.

 ### Document lessons learned

-Add insights and advice from the team’s retro and from partner feedback to [Appendix A](#appendix-a-advice-from-previous-sprints) and the [Onboarding Deck](https://docs.google.com/presentation/d/178a_IBodqR-5SFxYMwu0EWJMILRW2JE2MJBvn_K1ClU/edit#slide=id.ga64436b04b_0_0) for future sprint teams.
+Add insights and advice from the team’s retro and from partner feedback to [Appendix A](#appendix-a-advice-from-previous-sprints) and the [Onboarding Deck (internal link only)](https://docs.google.com/presentation/d/178a_IBodqR-5SFxYMwu0EWJMILRW2JE2MJBvn_K1ClU/edit#slide=id.ga64436b04b_0_0) for future sprint teams.
 This could include any tips and recommendations for success, or pitfalls that they encountered.

 ### Add tasks to Trello Inbox

-Once you have the research and retro insights, add cards to the “Inbox” column in the [Exploration Framework Development Trello](https://trello.com/b/zOibssWn/exploration-framework-development) with the task as the title and the finding as the background information.
+Once you have the research and retro insights, add cards to the “Inbox” column in the [Exploration Framework Development Trello (internal link only)](https://trello.com/b/zOibssWn/exploration-framework-development) with the task as the title and the finding as the background information.
 This will be the foundation for the next/future iterating and will be prioritized by the team to be added to the backlog.

 ##